Home safety advice

 The symptoms of Legionnaires’ disease can be similar to flu and may include a high temperature, mild headaches, muscle pain, chills, tiredness and changes to your mental state.

-To reduce and manage the risk of exposure to Legionella, we complete water safety risk assessments for all of our properties and communal stored water tanks.
+To reduce and manage the risk of exposure to legionella, we complete water safety risk assessments for all of our properties and communal stored water tanks.
 We also service and maintain our water systems regularly to ensure they are safe for you to use.

 We recommend that you: